Kinship care

 Kinship care is where a relative or friend takes on the care of a child/young person when their parents cannot look after them.

-Formal kinship care is when a child/young person is looked after by the local authority, and the child is placed in the care of relatives or friends by the local authority.
+- Formal kinship care is when a child or young person is looked after by the local authority, and they are placed in the care of relatives or friends by the local authority.